redhat-ai-dev/ai-lab-template/skeleton/techdoc/docs/index.md

 # Usage

 The template you used contains the deployment of a sample application.
-To access this sample application you can follow the below instructions.
+To access this sample application, complete the following instructions.

-You can view the Topology of deployed resources by navigating to the Topology tab in your RHDH ribbon:
+You can view the Topology of deployed resources by navigating to the **Topology** tab in your RHDH ribbon:

 ![Topology Ribbon](./images/topology-ribbon.png)

-From that view you are able to click the arrow on the application's resource to navigate straight to your sample application:
+From that view, to navigate straight to your sample application, you can click the arrow on the resource of the application.

 ![Topology View Application Link](./images/topology-app-link.png)

 # Model & Model Server Information

 {%- if values.customModelAndModelServerSelected %}
 You have chosen to provide your own model server.
-Due to this documentation potentially going to a public repository the endpoint URL has been omitted.
-During the template setup you provided the following model name to be accessible through the endpoint:
+Due to this documentation potentially going to a public repository, the endpoint URL has been omitted.
+During the template setup, you provided the following model name to be accessible through the endpoint:

 - **${{ values.customModelName }}**
 {%- else %}
 The following model was deployed by the template for your use: **[${{ values.modelName }}](${{ values.modelSrc }})**.

-This model is accessible via a model service.
+This model is accessible through a model service.
 You chose **[${{ values.modelServerName }}]({%- if values.modelServerName == 'vLLM' %} ${{ values.modelServiceSrcVLLM }} {%- else %} ${{ values.modelServiceSrcOther }} {%- endif %})** as your service.
 {%- endif %}

 # Repository Information